OmahaGirlsWhoCode/t-h-inker/README.md

 ##Devloper license
 Google requires a Google Play Developer account, and then you can publish an app on Google Play Developer Console.
 Check out the documentation [here](https://support.google.com/googleplay/android-developer/answer/6112435?visit_id=1-636151849476603622-1643489180&rd=1).
-Once you have created an app, you can get the license key.

 ##Building the app

 Create an AdobeID account.

-Use [PhoneGap Build's online tool](https://build.phonegap.com/apps) to build the app (.sdk).
-With Java, generate a key console file to sign the APK.
+Use [PhoneGap Build's online tool](https://build.phonegap.com/apps) to build the app (.apk).
+With Java, generate a key console file to sign the APK and upload it to digitally sign the app.
 Unlock the app on PhoneGap.

-Rebuild and download the .sdk.
+Rebuild and download the .apk.

 ##Google Developer Console
 Now on the Google Developer console, create a new app.
-Fill out meta-data, upload screen shots, and the .sdk file.
+Fill out meta-data, upload screen shots, and the .apk file.

 #Git Glossary